WorldWideTelescope/worldwide-telescope-manual/content/explore/index.md

 +++
 title = "Explore"
-description = "Exploring the sky with AAS WorldWide Telescope." weight = 200
+description = "Exploring the sky with WorldWide Telescope." weight = 200
 +++